ufal/lindat-corpora-conversions/README.md

 The production server runs on a virtual machine called `kontext-new`;
 the development/staging servers run on machine called `kontext-dev`.
-You can ignore the VM called `kontext`, which is just a backup of the production server version 0.5 (???), but sharing data with `kontext-new`.

-The data is situated in a NFS shared directory;
+The data is situated in a NFS shared directory.
-after running `mount`, both of these paths will be available:
+On `kontext-new`, both of these paths will be available after running `mount`, while on `kontext-dev`, only the development data is visible.
 ```
 production data:    /export/KONTEXT/kontext/corpora
-development data:   /export/KONTEXT/kontext-dev/opt/projects/lindat-services-kontext/devel/data/corpora
-                    /export/KONTEXT/kontext-dev/corpora                                  = symlink to ^
+development data:   /export/KONTEXT/kontext-dev/corpora                                  = symlink to ^
 ```
-(but analogous path `.../kontext/.../production/` is an empty directory).

 (Note that the production directory has only `kontext` in its name.)

 On both machines, the following directories are symlinks to the data: